McPringle/komunumo/CONTRIBUTING.md

 ### Starting a Local MariaDB Instance

-To start a local MariaDB instance using [Docker](https://www.docker.com/) or [Podman](https://podman.io/), you can use the provided scripts:
+To start a local MariaDB instance using [Docker](https://www.docker.com/) or [Podman](https://podman.io/), you can use the provided `docker-compose.yml` file in the `dev-tools` directory.
+Please see section [Start Required Services](#start-required-services) for detailed instructions.

-- `runMariaDB` (for Linux, BSD, and macOS)
-- `runMariaDB` (for Windows)

-These scripts will automatically detect whether `podman` or `docker` is available and use the appropriate tool.
-If neither is installed, an error message will be shown.
-The database is started using `compose` and will run in the foreground showing the logs.
-The container will be removed when MariaDB is stopped (e.g. using the `CTRL`+`C` shortcut).
-All data will be persisted in the directory `.mariadb/data`.
-These scripts are meant for local development purposes only!
-Don't use them in production!

 ## Build